 You’re no stranger to marketing technology.
 Whether you’re a savvy marketing or sales leader leading key business decisions, or a hungry producer out there getting results, if you’re on top of your game you’re familiar with Scott Brinker’s Marketing Technology Landscape graphic on ChiefMarTec.com.

-With now over 8,000+ options, there is definitely a marketing technology platform that does whatever you need, be it social listening, marketing automation, data analytics and reporting, or ad conversion optimization.
+Now, with over 8,000+ options—and always expanding—there is definitely a marketing technology platform that does whatever you need, be it social listening, marketing automation, data analytics and reporting, or ad conversion optimization.
 However, one key mistake I see marketing leaders make time and time again is identifying what they really need.

 If you’re looking for a great CRM, you’ve got options, including the household names like Salesforce, HubSpot, and Membrain, and dozens of other choices.
 Many of these platforms also come with, or pair very nicely with, automation tools, reporting, content creation, social management and more.
 There are additional considerations whether you’re doing B2B marketing or focusing more on consumers, and whether you sell via contract, e-commerce, or other means.

 Before you invest in a new marketing platform, ask yourself: how does this help us meet our goals?
 If you are looking to dramatically increase the effectiveness of your sales team, there are definitely platforms that can and will help you.
 But you need to be honest about what your team and your organization are ready for.

 Look at your business goals for the year.
 List them out, and ask your key decision-makers to list out what types of software would be helpful in achieving these goals.
 Ask them to also include a rating of the difficulty of implementation, including adopting and training a new software, new processes for its use, and updating outcomes that you might not foresee just yet.